mvarilo/cybersecuritybase-project/README.md

 #### Description

-Application has a security misconfiguration conserning h2-console which allows you to access the SQL database within the browser.
+Application has a security misconfiguration concerning h2-console which allows you to access the SQL database within the browser.
 It may be useful during development to have the ability to access the console but in production it's not safe.

 #### Reproduction